DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/intro/index.md

 # Container Management

 Container management is a containerization management module for cloud native applications built on Kubernetes.
-It is the core of DCE 5.0 and is based on a native multi-cluster architecture, decoupling the underlying infrastructure to achieve unified management across multiple clouds and clusters.
+It is the core of DCE 5.0.
+Based on a native multi-cluster architecture, it decouples the underlying infrastructure to achieve unified management across multiple clouds and clusters.
 This greatly simplifies the process of migrating enterprise applications to the cloud and reduces operational and manpower costs.
 With container management, you can easily create Kubernetes clusters and quickly build an enterprise-grade container cloud management platform.